CarlDownsOracle/oci-auditing/doc/rsa_key_pair_generation.md

 * git bash or cygwin or ubuntu console on Windows-10

-Navigate to home directory, and create <span style="font-family:&quot;Courier New&quot;" lang="EN-GB">.oci</span> directory to store the credentials:
+Navigate to home directory, and create ".oci" directory to store the credentials:

     mkdir ~/.oci